 Suspect in custody after deadly mass shooting at LGBTQ nightclub in Colorado Springs

-An attacker opened fire in a gay nightclub in Colorado Springs late Saturday, killing five people and wounding at least 18 before being subdued by patrons and eventually taken into custody, officials said.
+A 22-year-old gunman opened fire in a gay nightclub in Colorado Springs, killing five people and leaving more than two dozen injured before he was subdued by "heroic" patrons and arrested by police who were on the scene within minutes, authorities said Sunday.

-At a news conference Sunday morning, Colorado Springs Police Chief Adrian Vasquez identified the suspect as 22-year-old Anderson Lee Aldrich.
+At a news conference Sunday morning, Colorado Springs Police Chief Adrian Vasquez identified the suspect as 22-year-old Anderson Lee Aldrich, who was being treated for injuries.

-Of those who were injured, at least two people remained in critical care on Sunday morning.
-At least five were hospitalized for treatment of injuries that primarily affected their extremities, and two others were treated and discharged.
-Police say some people were injured while trying to flee the club, and it is unclear if all 18 were shot.
+City officials said 25 people in total were injured, and at least two people remained in critical care on Sunday morning.
+Police say some people were injured while trying to flee the club, and it was unclear if all those injured were shot.

-While addressing questions from reporters, officials said it was still too early to say whether the shooting would be investigated as a hate crime.
-But District Attorney Michael Allen said "actions taken to strike fear in specific communities will not be tolerated in our community."
+Investigators were still determining a motive, and the attack was being investigated to see if it should be prosecuted as a hate crime, said El Paso County District Attorney Michael Allen.
+Charges against the suspect "will likely include first-degree murder," he said.

 The violence is the sixth mass killing this month and comes in a year when the nation was shaken by the deaths of 21 in a school shooting in Uvalde, Texas.

+In response to the shooting, President Biden again called on elected officials to take action to stop gun violence and reiterated the need for a ban on assault weapons.
+He also lamented that the shooting joins other violent attacks on the LGBTQ community, including the 2016 attack at the Pulse nightclub in Orlando, Florida, and against transgender women.

+"Places that are supposed to be safe spaces of acceptance and celebration should never be turned into places of terror and violence.
+Yet it happens far too often," he said in a statement.
+"We must drive out the inequities that contribute to violence against LGBTQI+ people.
+We cannot and must not tolerate hate."

-Colorado Gov. Jared Polis, who was not at the press conference because he is in COVID-19 isolation, called the shooting "horrific, sickening, and devastating" in a statement, and said that "every state resource is available to local law enforcement in Colorado Springs."
+Colorado Gov. Jared Polis, who was in COVID-19 isolation, called the shooting "horrific, sickening, and devastating" in a statement, and said that "every state resource is available to local law enforcement in Colorado Springs."

 "We are eternally grateful for the brave individuals who blocked the gunman, likely saving lives in the process, and for the first responders who responded swiftly to this horrific shooting," Polis said.

+Drag events have become a focus of anti-LGBTQ rhetoric and protests in recent months as opponents, including politicians, have proposed banning children from such events and falsely claim they're being used to "groom" children.

+Attorney General Merrick Garland was briefed on the shooting, Justice Department spokesman Anthony Coley said.
+The FBI said it was assisting but said the police department was leading the investigation.

-The latest incident occurred as anti-gay rhetoric has intensified by extremists.
+Although a motive wasn't yet clear, nor were the gender identities of the victims, the incident came as anti-gay rhetoric has intensified by extremists.
 In a statement, Club Q termed the shooting a hate attack.

 "Club Q is devastated by the senseless attack on our community," the club posted on its Facebook page.
 It said its prayers were with victims and families, adding: "We thank the quick reactions of heroic customers that subdued the gunman and ended this hate attack."